xkunwu/xkunwu.github.io/research/18HandPose/18HandPose.md

 ### Justify the use of depth image
 Traditional computer vision algorithms usually focus on color channels, which can hardly provide robust output given the challenges listed above.
-But nowadays depth cameras are becoming much easier accessible (e.g. my $800 laptop in 2016 has a build-in depth camera), which provides extra geometric information in the depth dimension.
+But nowadays depth cameras are becoming much easier accessible (e.g. my $800 laptop in 2016 has a built-in depth camera), which provides extra geometric information in the depth dimension.
 Many recent works found that this added accuracy can cope with spatial ambiguity problem well.

 ## Robustness - intermediate supervision